Who's That Girl (soundtrack)

-Who's That Girl: Original Motion Picture Soundtrack is the first soundtrack album by American singer and songwriter Madonna.
-It was released on July 21, 1987, by Sire Records to promote the film of the same name.
+Who's That Girl is the first soundtrack album by American singer and songwriter Madonna.
+It was released on July 20, 1987, in the UK and on July 21, 1987, in the US by Sire Records to promote the film of the same name.
 It also contains songs by her label mates Scritti Politti, Duncan Faure, Club Nouveau, Coati Mundi and Michael Davidson.
 The soundtrack is credited as a Madonna album, despite her only performing four of the nine tracks on the album.
 After the commercial success of the film Desperately Seeking Susan (1985), in which she co-starred, Madonna wanted to act in another comedy film titled Slammer, about a woman named Nikki Finn who was falsely accused of homicide.
-However, due to the critical and commercial failure of her adventure film Shanghai Surprise (1986), Warner Bros. was initially reluctant to greenlight the project but later agreed, after Madonna convinced them and also because they wanted to cash in on Madonna's success with soundtracks.
+However, due to the critical and commercial failure of her adventure film Shanghai Surprise (1986), Warner Bros. was initially reluctant to greenlight the project but later agreed.